DAS-OATs/astrocook/docs/structures.md

 ## List of absorption systems

-Absorption lines detected in quasar spectra are frequently grouped into absorption systems, i.e. sets of lines produced by different ions more or less at the same redshift.
+Absorption lines detected in quasar spectra are frequently grouped into absorption systems, i.e. sets of lines produced by different ions at the same redshift.

+In our convention, a system has *one and only one* redshift.
+This means that e.g. different doublets at a similar redshift are treated as separated (one redshift per doublet).
+It also means that each component of an absorbers with a complex velocity structure (also sometimes called a "system") is considered a system in itself.

 When you detect absorption systems, they are also formatted into a table added to the session.
+The table contains the information to model the absorption systems:
+- `func`: the function used to define the model (currently, only the Voigt function `voigt` is available);
+- `series`: the list of ionic transitions that are modeled;
+- `z0`: the starting redshift, typically computed from the `x` value of one or more [absorption lines](structures.md#list-of-lines);
+- `z`, `dz`: the redshift of the model and its error;
+- `logN`, `dlogN`: the logarithm of the column density used in the Voigt function (in cm^-2) and its error;
+- `b`, `db`: the doppler parameter used in the Voigt function and its error;
+- `resol`: the resolution adopted by the model;
+- `chi2r`: the reduced chi-squared between the model and the data;
+- `id`: the identification number of the model.

+The parameters of the Voigt function (`z`, `logN`, and `b`) may be either guess or fitted parameters.
+As a rule, when a system is added to the list it is also fitted to the spectrum: `z`, `logN`, and `b` are the best-fit values and `chi2r` gives an estimation of the goodness of fit.